Blockade of Africa: United States involvement

 The United States Constitution of 1787 had protected the importation of slaves for twenty years.
-The Pennsylvania Abolition Society held its first meeting at the temporary Capital, Philadelphia, Pennsylvania, in 1794.
-On 7 April 1798, the fifth Congress passed an Act that imposed a $300-per-slave penalty on persons convicted of performing the illegal importation of slaves.
+The Pennsylvania Abolition Society held its first meeting at the temporary capital, Philadelphia, in 1794.
+On 7 April 1798, the fifth Congress passed an act that imposed a $300-per-slave penalty on persons convicted of performing the illegal importation of slaves.
 It was an indication of the type of behaviour and course of events soon to become commonplace in the Congress.

-On Thursday, 12 December 1805, in the ninth Congress, Senator Stephen Roe Bradley of the State of Vermont gave notice that he should, on Monday next, move for leave to bring in a bill to prohibit the importation of certain persons therein described "into any port or place within the jurisdiction of the United States, from and after the first day of January," which will be "in the year of our Lord 1808."
+On Thursday, 12 December 1805, in the ninth Congress, Senator Stephen Roe Bradley of the State of Vermont gave notice that he should, on Monday next, move for leave to bring in a bill to prohibit the importation of certain persons therein described "into any port or place within the jurisdiction of the United States, from and after the first day of January", which will be "in the year of our Lord 1808".
 His words would be repeated many times by the legislators in the ninth Congress.
 The certain persons were described as being slaves on Monday, 16 December 1805.

-Wary of offending the slaveholders to the least degree, the Senate amended the proposed Senatorial Act, then passed it to the House of Representatives, where it was meticulously scrutinised.
-Ever mindful of not inciting the wrath of slaveholders, members of the House produced a bill which would explain the Senatorial Act.
+Wary of offending slaveholders to the least degree, the Senate amended the proposed Senatorial Act, then passed it to the House of Representatives, where it was meticulously scrutinised.
+Ever mindful of not inciting the wrath of slaveholders, members of the House produced a bill that would explain the Senatorial Act.
 The two measures were bound together, with the House bill being called H R 77 and the Senate Act being called An Act to prohibit the importation of slaves into any port or place within the jurisdiction of the United States, from and after the first day of January, in the year of our Lord, 1808.
 The bond measure also regulated the coastwise slave trade.
 The bond measure was placed before President Thomas Jefferson on 2 March 1807 for his approbation.

 The 1807 Act of Congress was modified and supplemented by the Fifteenth Congress.
 The importation of slaves into the United States was called "piracy" by an Act of Congress that punctuated the Era of Good Feelings in 1819.
 Any citizen of the United States found guilty of such "piracy" might be given the death penalty.
 The role of the Navy was expanded to include patrols off the coasts of Cuba and South America.
-The naval activities in the western Atlantic bore the name of The African Slave Trade Patrol of 1820–61.
+The naval activities in the western Atlantic bore the name of "The African Slave Trade Patrol of 1820–61".
 The blockade of Africa was still being performed in the eastern Atlantic at the same time.